Gerrit W. Gong

-Gerrit Walter Gong (born December 23, 1953) is an American academic administrator and member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Gerrit Walter Gong (born December 23, 1953) is an American religious leader and former academic serving as a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 He has been a general authority since 2010 and served as a member of the church's Presidency of the Seventy from October 2015 until his calling to the Quorum of the Twelve in March 2018.
-He is the LDS Church's first apostle of Asian descent.
+He is the LDS Church's first apostle of Asian (Chinese) descent.
 Prior to becoming a general authority, he served as assistant to the president of Brigham Young University (BYU) for planning and assessment.
 As a member of the Quorum of the Twelve Apostles, Gong is accepted by the church as a prophet, seer, and revelator.
-Currently, he is the twelfth most senior apostle in the church.
+Currently, he is the eleventh most senior apostle in the church.

 Biography

+Early life and education

 Gong was born in 1953 in Redwood City, California, to Walter Gong and his wife, the former Jean Char, and raised in Palo Alto, California.
 Gerrit was named after Gerrit de Jong because his mother had lived with de Jong and his family while she was a student at BYU.
 He had a close almost familial relationship with de Jong and would refer to him as "Grandpa de Jong."
-His mother's family are ethnic Chinese in Hawaii, and his father's family lived in California and other parts of the United States after his ancestors emigrated from China in the late nineteenth century.
+His mother's family are ethnic Chinese in Hawaii, and his father's family lived in California and other parts of the United States after his ancestors emigrated from China in the late 19th century.
 During a press conference related to the open house for the rededication of the Washington D.C.
 Temple, Gong shared that one of his first memories was of being sealed to his parents in a temple of the LDS Church.